Mental health referral services

 Children's mental health services

 Mental health services are available for children and adolescents who are deaf living in the St. Cloud, Twin Cities and Rochester areas and are coping with emotional behavioral disorders and/or mental illness.
 Most services take place within the school setting but home-based and outpatient services are also available.
 For more information, contact Volunteers of America-Minnesota at 763-252-4509.

-Culturally affirmative mental health services are also accessible to deaf, deafblind, and hard of hearing children and their families living in Northeast and Northwest Minnesota.
+Culturally affirmative mental health services are also accessible to deaf, deafblind, and hard of hearing children and their families living in Northeast, Northwest, South Central and Southwest Minnesota.
 For more information, contact Therapeutic Services Agency at 218-343-6196.

 Specialized and culturally affirmative psychological assessment and follow-up services also are available to benefit deaf, deafblind, and hard of hearing children and their families in Greater Minnesota.
 For more information, contact Metro ECSU: GM Launch PAD.

 Mental health services for adults and families